Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

 keywords rankings improvements

 The biggest winners are two Google-related keywords, which have monthly search volumes of 11,000 and 12,000.
-The keywords weren’t even in top 100 a month ago, and now this site ranks #15 for both of them.
+The keywords weren’t even in the top 100 a month ago, and now this site ranks #15 for both of them.

 What about referral traffic?
 The Stanford link has brought 81 people so far.
 That’s close to three website visitors per day, and that number continues to grow, even though it’s been about a month since the link was built.
-The backlink is placed at the top of the page, and this helps a lot.
+The backlink is placed at the top of the page, which helps a lot.

 stanford referral traffic